 The Gaming Kit

-The single biggest barrier to entry for HDR gaming is the amount of wallet-draining kit you’ll need to make it happen.
+The biggest barrier to entry for HDR gaming is the amount of wallet-draining kit you’ll need to make it happen.

-First up, you’ll need an HDR-capable console.
+First up, you’ll need an HDR-capable machine.
 The first console to deliver support for HDR gaming was the Xbox One S. The original Xbox One isn’t compatible with HDR, and Microsoft has so far said nothing to suggest that it ever will.

 Xbox One S